Bangladesh: Two former ministers, student leaders detained at Dhaka airport

 The army carried out a major reshuffle in top positions, removing Ziaul Ahsan, who was the director general of the National Telecommunication Monitoring Centre.

-Former ministers in the Sheikh Hasina-led Awami League government Hasan Mahmud and Zunaid Ahmed Palak were detained at the Dhaka airport on Tuesday, reported the Dhaka Tribune.
+Former ministers in the Sheikh Hasina-led Awami League government Hasan Mahmud and Zunaid Ahmed Palak were detained at Bangladesh’s Dhaka airport on Tuesday, reported the Dhaka Tribune.

 This came a day after Hasina resigned from the post of prime minister and fled the country amid violent protests against her government.